Qubes-Community/Contents/docs/configuration/split-ssh.md

 ## Test Your Configuration

-1. Shutdown KeePassXC on your vault VM.
+1. If you're using KeePassXC, shutdown KeePassXC on your vault VM.
+If not, make sure your private key is not added to the ssh-agent in your vault VM (Check with `ssh-add -L`).
+If it is, restart your vault VM and do not enter your password when it asks you to.

 2. Try fetching your identities on the SSH Client VM.